-The staff of AcademicInfluence.com has been doing higher-education rankings now for over a decade.
-We have worked on some of the most trafficked and profitable ranking websites in the “education space.”
+The staff of AcademicInfluence.com has long experience in doing higher-education rankings.
+We have worked on some of the most trafficked and profitable ranking websites in the “education space,” as it is called.
 To our credit (and the same cannot be said for the industry as a whole), in our ranking of colleges and universities, we never raised the rank of a school for gain or benefit, nor did we ever lower one for lack thereof.

 In our past life working in the academic ranking industry, the full logic, rigor, and trustworthiness of our rankings were always in question, and rightly so because we could never fully realize these desired goals.
 So, after years of working in this industry, we grew weary of never having a product that we could fully get behind.

 We wanted rankings that were invulnerable, unassailable, convincing, dependable, authoritative.
 We wanted rankings that avoided the fallacy of misplaced exactness, in which numerical scores and weights gave an appearance of rigor, but in fact lacked it.
 And on a personal level, we wanted rankings that the schools ranked by us could fully get behind — where the schools would recognize that we had uncovered something true and valuable about them in our rankings.

 In the end, we concluded that the academic ranking industry in which we had been leading participants was beyond repair and had to be rethought from the ground up.
 It’s for this reason that we started AcademicInfluence.com.
 We believe that through our InfluenceRanking engine and our personalized filtering tools, we are able to redress many of the problems and deficiencies that beset the academic ranking industry.